 Organisations, no matter how big or small, are not immune to outside threats and the consequences of not being prepared for them.

-What’s the best way to engage employees?
+What’s the best way to engage employees with cyber security?

 So the next question you need to ask is, what steps can you take to start promoting IT security in the workplace.
 Here are 6 things that you can do to create a cyber secure workplace: